valent1618/Billed-app/README.md

 Saas for HR.
 Ability to log in as an employee, or as an HR administrator.
 Employees can add expense reports and administrator can manage them.

+> This is the eighth project of the formation "Développeur d'application - JavaScript React" - OpenClassrooms

 ## Architecture
 This project is connected to an API backend service who you must run locally.